garneteclogite/yandex-data-science/README.md

 # yandex-data-science
 This repository contains projects I made during 8-month Data Scientist courses by Yandex.

 All projects are done in Jupyter notebooks (.ipynb).

 The table below provides information about these projects.

 Initially notebooks descriptions for projects were made in Russian for the convenience of reviewers.
 But I am gradually translating project descriptions into English.
-Don't be surprised if you see Russian sentences in some projects.
+Don't be surprised if you see Russian sentences in some notebooks.
 Information about the language of a notebook is available in brackets after the project name.
-I hope this does not make it difficult for you to understand my proposed solutions.

 Enjoy!
 <table>
     <tbody>